gain620/gain620.github.io/_pages/about.md

 - MongoDB
 - Javascript(ES6)
 - GraphQL + ApolloServer2.0
-- Managed IT infrastructure(firewalls, IPS, web servers, etc) at Korean army (2 years)
+- Managed IT infrastructures(firewalls, IPS, web servers, etc) at Korean army (2 years)

 Educations:
 - Has some overseas experiences (went to elementary, middle schools in Sweden)